Mrgiraffe0102/Mrgiraffe0102.github.io/README.md

 ## Legal Info.
 This file is no longer open source since May30, 2023!!!
 Was already used as my IT class homework!!
-License under , for more, check out at /LICENSE or https://github.com/Mrgiraffe0102/Mrgiraffe0102.github.io/blob/main/LICENSE
+License under *GNU General Public License v3.0*, for more, check out at /LICENSE or https://github.com/Mrgiraffe0102/Mrgiraffe0102.github.io/blob/main/LICENSE
 Thankyou very much for your attention and constant support,
 Please visit *https://gitee.com/wttAndroid/web-resume-resume* for Upstream Files.
 ## File Layout